VenezuelanHackingTeam/blackbuntu/README.md

 ### Blackbuntu

 Official repository of the Blackbuntu pentesting distribution.
-Based on Ubuntu 20.04.3 LTS, the current version of Blackbuntu is `[blackbuntu-20.04.3-lts-amd64.iso]()`.
+Based on Ubuntu 20.04.3 LTS, the current version of Blackbuntu can be downloaded here.

 * * *